-The proposed antennas will not be mounted on a PG&E utility pole and painted to match the existing pole blend with surroundings.
+The proposed antennas will be mounted on a joint utility pole and painted to match the existing pole to blend with surroundings.

 3. Where feasible, antennas can be placed directly above, below or incorporated with vertical design elements of a building to help in camouflaging: